 Stainles Steel Security Screws also known as tamper proof screws are available in both machine screw threads and self tapping threads for use in both metal and wood.
 While the same in all aspects of design to the standard self tapping and machine screws, security screws have much less common drive types veering away from the standard slot, pozi, square and phillips drives.
 Identified by the screws head shape, drive type, diameter and length.

+Button Post Socket Machine Screws are similar to your standard button head socket screws, having a machine screw thread extending the length of the screws shaft with a domed head.
+A Post socket drive is a recessed six sided hex socket but unlike the standard button socket screw a post socket has a pin rising from the centre of the hex, which would prevent the insertion of a standard hex driver tip or allen key.
 Button Post Torx Machine Screws have an attractive dome shaped head and a machine screw thread along the shaft, for use in a tapped housings or with a nut and washer, depending on the amount of access available.
 Also known as a 6 Lobe with pin a post torx drive is a shaped like a star with 6 rounded points recessed into the head of the screw with a pin rising from the centre of the pattern.
 The six pointed star provides excellent driving ability and the pin prevents the use of a standard torx drive bit from being able to be inserted.

 The snake eye drive is also available in a countersunk snake eye self tapper, pan head snake eye machine screw and pan head snake eye self tapper.